maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 [Gitpod](https://www.gitpod.io).
 If you are not familiar with cloud workspaces, check out my post
 [A better development workflow with disposable workspaces](/posts/a-better-development-workflow-with-disposable-workspaces).
-Inside a Gitpod workspace, the SvelteKit development server runs on port 3000 (just like in your local development environment), but you access it via a URL on the `gitpod.io` domain (using default https port 443).
-In order to make this work, Gitpod proxies localhost to the external URL.
+Inside a Gitpod workspace, the SvelteKit development server runs on port 3000, just like in your local development environment.
+How you access the development server depends on how you access your Gitpod workspace:

+- When you access your Gitpod workspace **from within a browser**, you access the development server via a URL on the `gitpod.io` domain (using default https port 443).
+In order to make this work, Gitpod proxies `localhost` to the external URL.
+- When you access your Gitpod workspace **from VS Code via SSH**, VS Code proxies the development server to `localhost`.
+You work with your Gitpod workspace as if it was a local development environment.

-While developing a SvelteKit app with Gitpod, I noticed that HMR was broken.
-It would trigger indefinite page reloads after firing up the SvelteKit development server, similar to what is described in
-[this GitHub issue](https://github.com/sveltejs/kit/issues/2519).
+While developing a SvelteKit app with Gitpod inside a browser, I noticed that HMR was broken.
+It would trigger indefinite page reloads after firing up the SvelteKit development server, similar to what is described in [this GitHub issue](https://github.com/sveltejs/kit/issues/2519).
 The [last issue comment](https://github.com/sveltejs/kit/issues/2519#issuecomment-947485636) points to the solution: you can add a custom Vite configuration to your